 Folks in our lab know their organisms, know their theory, and combine field and lab studies to answer questions that obsess us.
-We work all over the world, but have a real fondness for tropical rainforests.
-We have a helluva lot of fun doing so.
+We work all over the world, but have a real fondness for tropical rainforests and grasslands.
+We have a helluva lot of fun doing what we do.

 PI: Mike Kaspari